zephyrproject-rtos/trusted-firmware-m/docs/reference/services/tfm_ps_integration_guide.rst

 - ``PS_ROLLBACK_PROTECTION``- this flag allows to enable/disable
   rollback protection in protected storage service.
 This flag takes effect only if the target has non-volatile counters and ``PS_ENCRYPTION`` flag is on.
-- ``PS_RAM_FS``- this flag allows to enable/disable the use of RAM instead of the flash to store the FS in protected storage service.
-This flag is set by default in the regression tests, if it is not defined by the platform.
-The PS regression tests reduce the life of the flash memory as they write/erase multiple times in the memory.
+- ``PS_RAM_FS``- setting this flag to ``ON`` enables the use of RAM instead of the persistent storage device to store the FS in the Protected Storage service.
+This flag is ``OFF`` by default.
+The PS regression tests write/erase storage multiple time, so enabling this flag can increase the life of flash memory when testing.

   ..
 Note::
-    If this flag is manually disabled when running the regression tests, then the storage flash area should also be erased before running the tests to ensure they run successfully.
-The type of storage flash area is platform specific (QSPI, eFlash, etc.) and it is described in corresponding flash_layout.h
+    If this flag is disabled when running the regression tests, then it is recommended that the persistent storage area is erased before running the tests to ensure that all tests can run to completion.
+The type of persistent storage area is platform specific (eFlash, MRAM, etc.) and it is described in corresponding flash_layout.h

 - ``PS_TEST_NV_COUNTERS``- this flag enables the virtual implementation of the PS NV counters interface in